-And the more you know about depression and what your partner is experiencing, the more prepared you’ll be for any challenges along the way.
+Much as in other relationships, a relationship with someone who struggles with depression can require thought, care, and balancing each of your individual needs.
+The more you know about depression and what your partner is experiencing, the more prepared you can be for any challenges along the way.

 What do I need to know?

 - How to know if you are dating someone with depression?

 - What is depression?

 - How to help: tips for dating someone with depression

 - Self-care when dating someone with depression

 - Ending a relationship with a depressed partner

 - Dating someone with depression: our final thoughts